Tricresyl phosphate: Health calamities from TCP

-TCP was the source of a 1977 epidemic of acute polyneuropathy in Sri Lanka where 20 Tamil girls were poisoned by TCP-contaminated gingili oil.
-It is a toxic substance that causes neuropathy, paralysis in the hands and feet, and/or death for humans and animals alike.
-It can be ingested, inhaled, or even absorbed through the skin.
-Its ortho-isomer is notoriously known as a source of several delayed neurotoxic outbreaks across recent history.
-Contemporary commercial products typically contain only the para- and meta- isomers of TCP due to the lack of neurotoxic potential within these isomers.

-The earliest known mass poisoning event by TOCP occurred in 1899 when six French hospital patients were given a phosphocresote cough mixture containing the organophosphate compound.
+The earliest known mass poisoning event by TOCP occurred in 1899 when six French hospital patients were given a medication containing this compound.
 Pharmacist Jules Brissonet had synthesized this compound in the hopes of treating tuberculosis, but soon after administration all six patients developed polyneuropathy.
-The original paper described this phosphocresote to be:A bland, limpid liquid, nearly tasteless and odourless, which is not irritating to the gastric mucous membranes.
+The original paper described this medication to be:A bland, limpid liquid, nearly tasteless and odourless, which is not irritating to the gastric mucous membranes.
 When creosote is combined with phosphoric acid the metabolic action produced is much more marked, and Phosote can be tolerated in larger doses and for a longer continuance than Creosote or Guaiacol.
 Dose of the preparation, one to two grammes three times a day.

-The greatest mass poisoning by TOCP occurred in 1930 when it was added as an adulterant to the popular drink Jamaica ginger, also known as Ginger Jake, during the United States Prohibition era, when all alcoholic drinks had been outlawed by the Eighteenth Amendment to the United States Constitution.
+The greatest mass poisoning by TOCP occurred in 1930 when it was added as an adulterant to the popular drink Jamaica ginger, also known as Ginger Jake, during the United States Prohibition era.
 Jake was listed as a cure for "assorted ailments" in the U.S. Pharmocopoeia and thus easy to obtain; as it had a high alcohol content it was used as a way to obtain alcohol legally.
 Up to 100,000 people were poisoned and 5,000 paralyzed when a manufacturer of Ginger Jake added Lindol—a compound that consisted mainly of TOCP—to their product.
-The exact reason for why TOCP was found in Ginger Jake is disputed; one source claims it was to further extract the Jamaica root, another source claims it was to water the drink down, and yet another source claims it was a result of contamination from lubricating oils.
+The reason for why TOCP was found in Ginger Jake is disputed; one source claims it was to further extract the Jamaica root, another source claims it was to water the drink down, and yet another source claims it was a result of contamination from lubricating oils.
 Binges of Ginger Jake resulted in what was known to be a "Jake walk", in which patients experienced a highly irregular gait caused by numbness in the legs, followed by eventual paralysis of the wrists and feet.
 In medical journals it was described to have produced an organophosphate-induced delayed neuropathy (OPIDN) neurodegenerative syndrome, "characterized by distal axonal lesions, ataxia, and neuronal degeneration in the spinal cord and peripheral nervous systems."